Wonnerup massacre: Death of George Layman

-On 21 February 1841 eighteen Waadandi people, including Gaywal, Milligan, and Gaywal's/Gaywar's son Woberdung were working for George Layman, helping with the threshing of wheat.
+On 21 February 1841 eighteen Wardandi people, including Gaywal, Milligan, and Gaywal's/Gaywar's son Woberdung were working for George Layman, helping with the threshing of wheat.
 White settler labourers who were also helping with the work were Martin Welch and John Dawson.
 Mary Bryan was working as a servant in the Layman cottage with Mrs Layman.

-Milligan and Gaywal (also known as Gaywar and "Quibean" in various sources of the time) had an argument over the damper they were given as payment at the end of the day.
+Indebong (known by settlers as Dr Milligan) and Gaywal (also known as Gaywar and "Quibean" in various sources of the time) had an argument over the damper they were given as payment at the end of the day.
 The Aboriginal workers were standing around a fire outside the Layman cottage at this point.
-Milligan went to the cottage to complain to George Layman that Gaywal had taken his share of damper and that he had nothing for his work.
+Indebong went to the cottage to complain to George Layman that Gaywal had taken his share of damper and that he had nothing for his work.
 Layman then came out of the cottage and told Gaywal to give the damper to Milligan, grabbing Gaywal's beard in the process, a great insult in Noongar culture.
 Gaywal then stepped back said "George!" and speared Layman, who ran into his cottage, calling for a gun, then laid down on the floor and died within ten minutes.
 Young Robert Heppingstone, son of Mary Bryan, later said that he also saw Wobudung throw a spear that went between Layman's legs.
 All the Noongar workers then ran away.

+Oral history of the Waadandi Doonan people says that the conflict between Gaywal and Layman was over a Wardandi woman:

 Heppingstone was sent on horse to alert the Bussell family and Molloy of Layman's death.
 They were at the Bussell's house having a prayer meeting at the time as it was a Sunday.
 Milligan also went to the Bussell's house to report on what had happened.